cooperdk/YAPO-e-plus/README.md

 - YAPO e+ will now strip the measurements field for a bra cup size, tag the actor with the cup size, and also tag with a breast size grouping (fx large or huge).

+- YAPO e+ will also tag an actor based on height.
+Actors of normal height (161-178 cm) won't be tagged.

 - There was a field in the actor table for tattoos.
 This now works, and tatto information shows up in the actor details.

 - A field has been added to register information about piercings.
 In addition, typical types of piercings are now sent to the actor tags.